Downfall (band): Recordings

 In 1989 Downfall recorded what was going to be a 10" on Very Small Records, but after a dispute over the amount of songs that should be included, the release was scrapped.
-In 1994 a number of those songs were going to compiled for a release on Lookout!
+In 1994 a number of those songs were going to be compiled for a release on Lookout!
 Records and titled "Get Ready For Action."
 The album would have been Lookout!#99, and was scheduled for release in late 1994.
 Get Ready For Action was delayed and never released.
 Brett Gurewitz remixed the album, but due to Rancid's mainstream attention, it was also never released.